White scores 3 TDs, No. 2 Georgia dominates No. 8 Hogs 37-0

 Arkansas: The Razorbacks failed to match the top-10 standards set by Georgia.
 They hurt themselves with 13 penalties for 100 yards, including two false-start flags before they could run a play.
 Pressure caused by Georgia’s defense and the crowd noise, especially at the start of the game, was overwhelming.

 Georgia: The Bulldogs showed impressive depth when forced to play without their starting quarterback.
 Bennett managed the game, completing a few early passes and then leaning heavily on the Bulldogs’ long list of running backs.
-The defense, meanwhile, flourished while frustrating Jefferson and smothering the Razorbacks’ ground game.
 The defense showed it deserves its top ranking, making the team look like a serious contender for the same honor.

 POLL IMPLICATIONS